 Example: driving too fast to save time or impress others, or taking a chance at a yellow light instead of stopping.

-Phase 2: Rule-focused and inflexible – Follows the rules blindly and disregard the fact that some road users require extra consideration and that some situations require a little common sense.
+Phase 2: Rule-focused and inflexible – Follows the rules blindly and does not take into account that some situations also require consideration, judgement and flexibility.
 When other road users violate the rules, they become angry and may act erratically.

 Example: continuing to drive because you have priority, even though another driver has already started moving, or using the horn, gesturing and following too closely after someone who has just made a mistake.